kanchanyadav999/Classification-of-Phishing-websites/README.md

 Data Understanding include basic steps like understanding the rows and columns in the data.
 Check the duplicates and the missing values.

-a.
-Review the column name and their descriptions to understand the information they represent. b.Take time to explore and understand the dataset.
+1) Review the column name and their descriptions to understand the information they represent.
+2) Take time to explore and understand the dataset.

 ## 4.Data Cleaning:

 • Check for missing values, inconsistencies in the dataset.
 • Handle missing data appropriately, either through imputation or considering the necessity of the variable for analysis.
-• Remove any duplicate records to ensure data accuracy.
+• Removing any duplicate records to ensure data accuracy.

 ## 5.Data Visualization, Storytelling & Experimenting with charts: Understand
 the relationships between variables.